MicrosoftDocs/Edge-Enterprise/edgeenterprise/scribble-ie-mode-faq.md

 After the favicon cache is created, you won't be asked for a client certificate again unless you delete the cache.
 Alternatively, you can set a rule in your server configuration, such as IIS, not to require a client certificate for the favicon.

-### The window.open or window.moveTo methods may not work as expected when running a page in IE mode on Microsoft Edge

-This is a known issue.
-Using the **window.open()** or **window.moveTo()** methods to position the new window to a position of your choice may not work in IE mode due to a Chromium security restriction.
-For more information, see [Chrome doesn't allow JS moving window between dual monitors](https://bugs.chromium.org/p/chromium/issues/detail?id=234132).

-Alternatively, you can set a rule in your server configuration, such as IIS, not to require a client certificate for the favicon.

-### Unexpected behavior while using Microsoft Edge when transitioning a site to IE mode

-For example, consider the following scenario:

-You visit `https://sitea.domain.com` in Microsoft Edge.
-On the page is a form, that submits its data to `https://siteb.domain.com`.

-- 'SiteA' is expected and is designed to load in Microsoft Edge
-- 'SiteB' is configured to open in IE mode, for compatibility requirements

-The transition from Microsoft Edge to IE mode causes some or all the following changes to take place:

-- the POST verb is changed to GET
-- The Referer header is removed
-- Form content (the POST message body) is removed

-> [!NOTE]
-> This is a known issue that's being worked on and should be fixed in a future release.

 ### "File > New session" isn’t available in Microsoft Edge

 Microsoft Edge doesn’t have the **File > New session** feature of Internet Explorer.
 We don’t have any plans to replicate this feature.
 However, you can make use of our Profile features and create multiple profiles so you can start a new session with another account.

-### Window.open doesn't fire with body onunload event in IE mode

-This behavior is a known issue and is being investigated.

 <!--- begin error messages --->
 ## Error messages